ceramic brussels

 ↘ to deliver the ceramic brussels art prize, a European call for projects with an international jury, and several additional prizes to be awarded during the fair

-to contribute to the production of specific content by publishing a magazine devoted to ceramics
+↘ to support the production and dissemination of content dedicated to ceramics

 scenography

-The fair offers an original and ambitious scenography to provide ideal exhibition conditions and encourage the discovery of artists works and installations.
+The fair unfolds through an original and ambitious scenography, designed to offer optimal exhibition conditions and to encourage the discovery of the works and installations presented by the galleries.

 advisory board

-The fair has the support of renowned international experts in the field of ceramics.
+The fair has the support of renowned international experts in the field of ceramics as its advisory board:

 Christine Germain Donnat